TomNuttall/strava-api-summary/lambda/README.md

 - Gets Strava api auth token and handles refresh token
 - Gets stats from api
-- Sends a summary email
+- Sends a summary email using Jinja2 template